Fred Pugsley: Club career

+In 1936, Pugsley played for Kalighat.

-Holding the hands of his wife and daughter, Pugsley literally walked down to Calcutta (now Kolkata).
+Holding the hands of his wife and daughter, Pugsley walked down to Calcutta (now Kolkata).
 He was a reputed player in Rangoon (now Yangon), but had no friends in India.
 All he knew were few officials in East Bengal Club since the red and yellow team had toured Burma a few years ago to play some exhibition matches.
 Extremely ill because of the inhuman exhaustion he suffered while running away from his country, a frail looking Pugsley requested East Bengal club officials to try him out for their team.

 1945 IFA Shield Final – East Bengal and Mohun Bagan captains before the match, in which, Pugsley scored the lone goal.

 The club officials were hesitant.
 First, East Bengal had never included a foreigner before.
 And more importantly, Pugsley's poor health was surely a cause of worry.
 They reluctantly fielded him in three matches and when Pugsley started vomiting midway through the third, he was withdrawn promptly for the season.
-But it was only the beginning of an unbelievable success story.
-To cut the long story short, the Burmese striker recovered soon and went down in the history as one of East Bengal's greatest strikers.
+But Pugsley soon recovered as one of East Bengal's greatest strikers.

 In the 1945 season, East Bengal won their first "double" in domestic football – they won both the Calcutta Football League and IFA Shield.
 In the Shield final, East Bengal beat their traditional rivals Mohun Bagan AC by a solitary goal.
 The second-half strike came from the boot of Pugsley.
 It was an epoch-making achievement in East Bengal history, something the club fans could never forget.

 Indian football had rarely seen a goal-machine like Pugsley.
 In a Rovers Cup match, East Bengal struck 11 goals, Pugsley scored eight of them.
 While representing Bengal football team in Santosh Trophy (there was no rule those days against playing foreigners in state teams), he scored seven goals in the 7–0 rout of Rajputana.

 His thundering left footers left may goalkeepers spending sleepless nights before he decided to return to his country after the war.
 He scored a total of 48 goals for East Bengal.